SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Metric Traveling Salesman Problem.md

 1. Find the [[Strutture Dati#Alberi di copertura minimi|minimum spanning tree]] $MST(G)$ ( using [[Strutture Dati#Algoritmo di Prim|Prim]] this step has complexity $O(m \log n)$ or $O(m + n \log n)$ depending on the data structure used )
 2. Double all of it's edges : $T=2\times MST(G)$
-3. Since we have doubled each edge than the graph $T$ is *Eulerian* ( all verteces have an even degree and it's connected ) , we can traverse it visiting each edge exactly once
+3. Since we have doubled each edge than the graph $T$ is *Eulerian* ( all verteces have an even degree and it's connected ) , we can trasverse it visiting each edge exactly once
 4. Create shortcuts in the *Eulerian* tour in order to create a *tour*

 ## Shortcuts